 You have the right to request a preliminary hearing and have an attorney present to protect your rights.

+Do not let the time pass for requesting a preliminary hearing in South Carolina.
 If you are arrested and charged with a General Sessions Court offense in South Carolina, you have the right to challenge the probable cause for your arrest.
-However, you must act quickly as you only have 10 days from the date on which you are arrested to request a preliminary hearing.
+However, you must act quickly as you only have ten days from the date on which you are arrested for requesting a preliminary hearing in South Carolina.

 A preliminary hearing is a hearing held before a Magistrate or Municipal Court Judge who will determine whether or not there is sufficient probable cause for your criminal charges.

-If your case is bound over by the Judge, your case will be sent to the Grand Jury for indictment prior to trial.
+If your case is bound over by the Judge, your case will be sent to the Grand Jury for indictment before trial.

-Contact our criminal defense attorneys today for a free consultation to discuss the facts of your case and to hear how we can help.
+Contact our criminal defense attorneys today for a free consultation to discuss Requesting a Preliminary Hearing in South Carolina and to learn how we can help you.